ramesh30gatech/DabNetCSE6250/README.md

 mass_case_description_test_set.csv is the metadata for test set

-Run the notebook from the first line, modify the paths in the code to where the metadata and image files are present
+Run the notebook from the first line, modify the paths in the code cell to where the metadata and image files are present

 Create a folder named "distentout" in the path where the ipynb is running